Dual Enrollment Policy

 - At the end of the course, instructors will submit to Mishkah’s Student Services Coordinator a list of all students who wish to take the course examination with Mishkah, in order to receive University credit.

 - Students will take Mishkah’s course exams online.
 A school representative AND the instructor must supervise all students when they are taking the final exam.

-- Mishkah has the right to award credit to each student based on the University grading policies which can be found in the Academic Guide.
+- Mishkah has the right to award credit to each student based on the University grading policies.

 - Instructors will be exclusively paid by the participating school at which they are employed.